Tell us a little about yourself

 What is your favorite show to attend?

-I love any event where I can hang out with the most fans of my brand, which last year was our Fashion Week runway event in New York.
+I love any event where I can hang out with the most fans of my brand, which ends up being things like attending the NFR or our Fashion Week runway event in New York.

 You find yourself with 1/2 a day of free time, what are you doing?

-That doesn’t exist, but I always make time anyway to cook alongside Mr. Sundial and spend plenty of hours with my horse.
+That doesn’t exist, but I always make time anyway to cook alongside Mr. Sundial and spend plenty of hours with my horses.

 Do you have any formal training in your trade?